-Findings also indicated an increased risk of breast cancer in women on estrogen plus progestin who initiated therapy within 5 years of menopause (p=0.03).
-Older women had an increased risk attributable to estrogen-only hormone therapy for colorectal cancer.
+Findings also indicated an increased risk of breast cancer in women taking estrogen plus progestin who initiated therapy within 5 years of menopause (p=0.03).
+Older women had an increased risk of colorectal cancer attributable to estrogen-only hormone therapy.
 Some of these subgroup differences, however, are based on relatively few events and need to be interpreted cautiously.
 We did not find any evidence on functional capacity.